Jarichi/Mysteries-of-Rankhra/Campaign Notes/Session Planning/Arc 1/Quests/Arc 1 - The Mysteries of Rankhra.md

 	- the bandits are now going to be connected to a deeper network that is under investigation by the FIZ
 -
 - Shiv's store is closed since he's just kinda sleeping, the shop has a sign that says to please message him on his comet for urgent matters, with an address pointing to the newspaper agency.

+- newspaper agencyt is opened of course, and run by  Raphaella
+	- She is a very shy dragonborn responsible for all of the news and distributions, and lead writer of the journal.
+- Currently present people are a very stereotypical reporter girl named Kaya, who looks very busy and is writing loads of stuff when the party meets her
+	- Introduces herself as lead reporter, is writing about strange phenomena in the desert and general hot topics (currently writi)

 - the wizarding school is opened for the public, there seems to be plans made for a graduation magic tournament (might be plot relevant later)